pnp/graph-connectors-samples/samples/nodejs-typescript-policies/README.md

 This sample project uses Teams Toolkit for Visual Studio Code to simplify the process of creating a [Microsoft Graph connector](https://learn.microsoft.com/graph/connecting-external-content-connectors-overview) that ingests data from a custom API to Microsoft Graph.
 It provides an end to end example of creating the connector, ingesting content and refreshing the ingested content.
 It also offers a declarative copilot to consume its content.

+> [!WARNING]
+> This samples uses private preview capabilities of Copilot for Microsoft 365.
+You need to have access to the private preview to use this sample.

 > [!NOTE]
 > Sample data was generated using Artificial Intelligence.
 Any resemblance to real data is purely coincidental.